aldy505/vite-plugin-pages-svelte/README.md

 > File system based routing for Svelte applications using
 > [Vite](https://github.com/vitejs/vite)

+This is a kind of fork of [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages) for Vue, but if I was about to add a Svelte implementation to it, I will break a lot of things.
+Hence, it should be a good thing to create a new repository for it.

 **⚠ Expect a lot of breaking changes, until at least 0.5.x**

 ## Getting Started